dawnlabs/photosorcery/README.md

 ## Development

 Photosorcery has been created to be used with an electron application called [Alchemy](https://github.com/dawnlabs/alchemy) which is built to run on Linux, Windows as well as MacOS.
-This requires Photosorcery having to be built for each of those architectures.
+This requires Photosorcery having to be built for each of those platforms.

 Some of Photosorcery's dependencies require cross compilation which we achieve with the help of Docker and https://github.com/karalabe/xgo.

 When developing:

+* Install [Docker](https://www.docker.com/community-edition#/download)
 * Clone this repository somewhere in your `$GOPATH`
-* Install [Docker](https://www.docker.com/community-edition#/download)
 * Run `make` - which should install all required dependencies and build Photosorcery for each target; it will take a while the first time it is run

 ## Authors